-I am an Assistant Professor of Mathematics at DePaul University in Chicago, Illinois.
+I am an Associate Professor of Mathematics at DePaul University in Chicago, Illinois.
 I earned my Ph.D. in Mathematics in 2009 from the University of Virginia, where I worked under the supervision of Brian Parshall.
 I then spent three years as a VIGRE Postdoctoral Research Associate at the University of Georgia, before joining the DePaul faculty in 2012.
 I earned my B.A. in 2004 from McDaniel College in Westminster, MD, where I majored in Mathematics and Physics.

 My research is in the branch of algebra called representation theory.
 Specifically, I study the representation theory and cohomology of algebraic groups and related structures, including Lie algebras, finite group schemes, finite groups of Lie type, quantized enveloping algebras, Lie superalgebras, and Hopf algebras.
 A complete list of my research papers, as well as a more detailed description of my research interests, can be found on my research page.